Construction Review

 Richards Bay LNG Terminal Project Advances Following Operator Appointment

-The Richards Bay LNG South Africa project has exceeded the first bid invitation phase, as reported in 2022.
-The Port of Richards Bay is the home of the first LNG import terminal in the country, and the appointment of a preferred operator and signing of a long-term terminal operator agreement with Transnet National Ports Authority (TNPA) has since been a major move towards the development of the country.
-The project is a part of the bigger strategy of South Africa to develop the gas infrastructure and enhance energy security.
+Reported February 18, 2026 – Richards Bay LNG South Africa project has exceeded the first bid invitation phase.
+Port of Richards Bay is home to the first LNG import terminal in the country.
+The appointment of a preferred operator and signing of a long-term terminal operator agreement with Transnet National Ports Authority (TNPA) has since been a major move towards its development.
+The project is also a part of a broader strategy by South Africa to develop its gas infrastructure and enhance energy security.

 Also Read: R76m Earmarked for N2 Wild Coast Road Project, South Africa

-According to port manager Captain Dennis Mqadi, the responders included experienced gas infrastructure developers and operators from South Africa, Europe, Asia, North America, and the Middle East.
-He stated that the project was in line with the Department of Mineral Resources and Energy’s strategic goal for developing a domestic gas market and the country’s Integrated Resource Plan for electricity, which includes a 3 000 MW gas-to-power allocation for construction by 2027.
+According to port manager Captain Dennis Mqadi, the responders included experienced gas infrastructure developers and operators from South Africa, Europe, Asia, North America and the Middle East.
+He stated that the project was in line with the Department of Mineral Resources and Energy’s strategic goal for developing a domestic gas market.
+The project also aligns with the country’s Integrated Resource Plan for electricity, which includes a 3,000 MW gas-to-power allocation for construction by 2027.

-To that aim, TNPA plans to approach the market in the coming weeks with a request for proposal, ensuring that the project can be completed within the stipulated timeline of 2026, according to Mgadi in a statement, adding that the bidding process would be transparent and fair.
+To that aim, TNPA plans to approach the market in the coming weeks with a request for proposal, ensuring that the project can be completed within the stipulated timeline of 2026.
+According to Mgadim, the bidding process will be transparent and fair.

 KwaZulu-Natal LNG Developments Gain Strategic Momentum

 The development in Richards Bay mirrors other large gas infrastructure projects being developed in KwaZulu-Natal.
 The suggested LNG-to-power development at the Port of Durban shows an increased attention of the private sector to gas-fired generation and import capacity.
-The Durban project is aimed at the integration of LNG supply and power generation infrastructure, while the Richards Bay Terminal is intended to be used as import and regasification facility.
-Alongside that, it will serve industrial clients and gas-to-power plants of the future.
+The Durban project is aimed at the integration of LNG supply and power generation infrastructure.
+Richards Bay Terminal is on ther other hand going to be used as an import and regasification facility.
+Alongside this, it will serve industrial clients and gas-to-power plants of the future.

-In combination, these projects represent a systematic movement towards LNG as a bridge to maintain grid stability as South Africa increases renewable energy power.
-Moreover, the complementary aspect of these developments helps in highlighting the strategic role of port based LNG infrastructure in the changing energy mix of the country.
+Together, these projects represent a systematic movement towards LNG as a bridge to maintain grid stability as South Africa.
+This is as the country increases renewable energy power.
+Moreover, the complementary aspect of these developments is key.
+It helps highlight the port’s strategic role in South Africa’s changing energy mix.

 Prospects for the LNG Terminal at Richards Bay

 Richards Bay is one of many prospective sites for the construction of LNG import infrastructure in Southern Africa.
-Given its closeness to the current Rompco pipeline, which connects South African gas consumers with gas supplies from southern Mozambique, both Sasol and Eskom have shown an interest in potentially obtaining the extra gas that may flow from a terminal in Matola.
+Given its closeness to the current Rompco pipeline, both Sasol and Eskom have shown interest in obtaining the extra gas that may flow from a terminal in Matola.
+Rompco connects South African gas consumers with gas supplies from southern Mozambique.

-This document was issued by the Central Energy Fund, which has entered into a joint development agreement with Transnet and the Coega Development Corporation to allow the construction of a prospective port near the Coega Special Economic Zone.
+This document was issued by the Central Energy Fund (CEF).
+CEF is in a joint development agreement with Transnet and the Coega for the construction of a prospective port near the Coega Special Economic Zone.

-Transnet has previously emphasized Richards Bay’s potential, stating that the cost of gas delivery may be decreased by connecting it to existing port and pipeline infrastructures, such as the Lily pipeline and portions of the Durban-to-Johannesburg pipeline.
-However, Richards Bay is a long way from Eskom’s Ankerlig and Gourikwa open-cycle gas turbine power facilities in the Western Cape, which now use diesel but are technically capable of running on gas.
-The state-owned utility plans to contact the market soon about probable LNG supplies for both power plants.
+Transnet has previously emphasized Richards Bay’s potential.
+It has stated that the cost of gas delivery may be decreased by connecting it to existing port and pipeline infrastructures.
+These include the Lily pipeline and portions of the Durban-to-Johannesburg pipeline.
+However, Richards Bay is a long way from Eskom’s Ankerlig and Gourikwa open-cycle gas turbine power facilities in the Western Cape.
+These facilities use diesel but are technically capable of running on gas.
+The state-owned utility also plans to contact the market soon about probable LNG supplies for both power plants like it has done for its planned 3GW gas-fired power plant project in Richards Bay.

 Project Fact Sheet: Richards Bay LNG Terminal Project